-3.7 Fugitive Emissions to Air
+3.7 Fugitive Emissions to air

-The bog is no longer in industrial peat production.
-Rehabilitation of the cutaway peatland will seek to re-wet the dry peat where possible and re-vegetate all areas (whether wet or dry).
-Collectively, ceasing industrial peat production, re-wetting and re-vegetating will minimise any risk of emission to air from dust.
+The bog was never brought into industrial peat production.
+Rehabilitation of the drained peatland will seek to rewet the dry peat where possible.
+Collectively re-wetting and re-vegetating will minimise any risk of emission to air from dust.

-3.8 Carbon Emissions
+3.8 Carbon emissions

 Irish peatlands are a huge carbon store, containing more than 75% of the national soil organic carbon (Renou-Wilson et al. 2012).
-Peatland drainage and extraction transforms a natural peatland which acts as a modest carbon sink (taking in 0.1 to 1.1 t of carbon as CO2-C /ha/yr) into a cutaway ecosystem which is a large source of carbon dioxide (releasing 1.3 to 2.2 t of carbon as CO2-C /ha/yr) based on Tier 1 Emission factors (Evans et al. 2017).
+Peatland drainage and extraction transforms a natural peatland which acts as a modest carbon sink into a carbon source (Waddington & McNeil, 2002; Alm et al., 2007; Wilson et al., 2007, Wilson et al., 2015).
+A natural peatland can take in 0.1 to 1.1 t of carbon as CO2-C /ha/yr while drainage and extraction can create large source of carbon dioxide releasing 1.3 to 2.2 t of carbon as CO2-C /ha/yr (based on Tier 1 Emission factors, Evans et al. 2017).
 Renou-Wilson et al. (2018) reported losses of between 0.81 - 1.51 CO2-C /ha/yr from drained peatlands located in Ireland.

 Re-wetting of dry peatlands will increase methane emissions (Gunther et al. 2020) as a consequence of the anoxic conditions within the peat body that provide a suitable environment for the microbial breakdown of plant litter and root exudates.
 Tanneberger et al. (2021) describes how peatland management has to choose between CO2 emissions from drained peatlands or increased methane (CH4) emissions from rewetted industrial peatlands.
-However, when radiative effects and atmospheric lifetimes of both GHG gases are considered and modelled, postponing rewetting increases the longterm warming effect of continued CO2 emissions (Gunther et al. 2020).
+However, when radiative effects and atmospheric lifetimes of both GHG gases are considered and modelled, postponing rewetting increases the long-term warming effect of continued CO2 emissions (Gunther et al. 2020).
 This means the increase in methane due to rewetting of dry peatlands is still negated by the CO2 emissions reductions.
-Further, Wilson et al. (2022) confirmed the benefit of rapid rewetting to achieve strong carbon reductions and potentially altering the warming dynamics from warming to cooling depending upon the climate scenario.
+Degraded peatlands also release carbon/GHG emissions via the fluvial/aquatic pathway (Dissolved Organic Carbon - DOC, Suspended Solids/Particulate Matter, degassing of GHGs from water).